GabrielSestieri/ChatApp/README.md

 - Adjust Sizes of Forum and Friends tab
 - add Side Bar on chat to enter different rooms
 - Work on Forum and Friends
+- date and time to messages
+- color to randoms